magpylib/magpylib/docs/_pages/docu/docu_graphics.md

 )
 ```

 Notice that the sensor, with the shorter path stops before the magnets do.
-This is an example where {ref}`examples-edge-padding-end-slicing` is applied.
+This is an example where {ref}`gallery-tutorial-paths-edge-padding-end-slicing` is applied.

 ```{warning}
 Even with some implemented failsafes, such as a maximum frame rate and frame count, there is no guarantee that the animation will be rendered properly.
 This is particularly relevant when the user tries to animate many objects and/or many path positions at the same time.